luigitropiano/AMD-SM2L-2019-20-project/README.md

 `~$ pip install -r requirements.txt`

+It is possible to start our project with 3 differents ways:

+- Local mode

 To start the project using the Apache Spark local mode, just run

 `~$ python3 ./start_experiment[1-5].py`

 Apache Spark local mode is a non-distributed single-JVM deployment mode, where Spark spawns all the execution components - driver, executor, backend, and master - in the same single JVM.
 We do not reccomend to execute the project using the local mode, as it seems to have a non optimal memory management.

+- Standalone mode

 To start the prject using the Apache Spark standalone mode, instead, run: